singer-io/getting-started/SPEC.md

    value for `key_properties` must be provided, but it may be an empty list to indicate that there is no primary key.

  - `bookmark_properties` **Optional**.
-A list of strings indicating which keys the tap is using for incremental replication.
+A list of strings indicating which properties the tap is using as bookmarks.
 Each item in the list must be the name of a top-level property defined in the schema.

 A single Tap may output SCHEMA messages with different stream names.
 If a RECORD message from a stream is not preceded by a